brickblock-io/employee-handbook/README.md

 - Meals with business partners or team meals when approved or paid for by the respective team lead.
-    - Please always write down *with whom* you were dining and what *the reason* for it was.
+    - Please always write down *with who* you were dining and what *the reason* for it was.
        We need this information for our tax advisor.
 - Business trips
     - Flights to and from the destination, train tickets, bus tickets or taxi